Stay in Namobuddha Monastery: Live like a Monk - 3 Days

 Outline Itinerary of Namobuddha Monastery

-Drive from Kathmandu to Dhulikhel and short hike to reach Namo Buddha Monastery
+Drive from Kathmandu to Dhulikhel and short hike to Namo Buddha Monastery

 Spiritual Exploration and Meditation